himanshu-ckh/My-reads-app/README.md

 1. This projects main page contains 3 shelves
 2. We can change the shelves of the book.
 3. There is a search page also and the books we search can also be included in the shelves

+# Backend Server
+1. the provided file for backend is BooksAPI.js and contacins methods such as getall(), update(), search()

+# Important
+1. The backend server uses a fix set of cached results and limited to particular set of results, which can be found in SEARCH_TERMS.md